Prescottia (plant)

 Prescottia is a genus of flowering plants from the orchid family, Orchidaceae.
 It is widespread across much of Latin America and the West Indies, with one species (P. oligantha) extending into Florida.

 The name is sometimes misspelled as Prescotia, including in the original generic description.
 The genus was named for John Prescott, so is to be spelled with a double t per ICN.

-Species accepted as of June 2014:
+As of December 2025, Plants of the World Online accepts the following 25 species: